akmanu/dockertest-preview/readme.md

 ### Final thoughts

 One thing I really like about this approach, it makes is **Very** easy for someone to try your code.
-Below is a screenshot frmo one of my Github Repositories where I include the command to try my code directly from the description in the readme.md file.
+Below is a screenshot from one of my Github Repositories where I include the command to try my code directly from the description in the readme.md file.